jevans97utk/willitsync/README.md

 # Workflow

-1. Update the YAML configuration in SwaggerHub.
-Saving it will commit it to GitHub (SWAGGERHUB branch) if a GitHub integration has been created.
-2. Pull the SWAGGERHUB changes
-3. Branch locally into devel
-4. Cherry-pick the SWAGGERHUB commit corresponding to the code generation
+## SlenderNodes

+1. Grab the devel branch of jevans97 SlenderNodes
+2. cd /path/to/SlenderNodes/schema_org/src

+Create a Anaconda environment for python 3.7 like so

+3. conda env create -n willitsync37 --file=environment.yml
+4. conda activate willitsync37

+## OpenAPI

-5. In another terminal window, cd into the openapi-generator folder and run the following to generate the code
+1. If and only if there has been a change in the YAML configuration file, in another terminal window, cd into the openapi-generator folder and run the following to generate the code

 ```shell
 $ java -jar modules/openapi-generator-cli/target/openapi-generator-cli.jar generate \